- An overview of Google’s recrawling process

 You won’t need to regularly demand Google re-indexing your whole website.
 However, in certain occasions, requesting a site recrawl can expedite the process and get any changes made quickly indexed by Google.

-It’s always a smart idea to request re-indexing of your website when you make major changes, such as transforming the URL structure or shifting from http to https.
+It’s always a smart idea to request re-indexing of specific pages on your website when you make major changes, such as transforming the URL structure or shifting from http to https.
 Doing so ensures that all pages receive these updates and remain up to date with new information.

 Prior to any domain switch, it’s wise to ask Google to explore both sites so that their search engine index will quickly adjust.

 Re-branding can be a great way to refresh your business and help google to better understand what you are all about.
 It involves changing page titles, site structure and URLs which allows search engines crawlers to accurately identify your webpage as an authoritative source for keywords.
 Re-indexing is then requested to ensure the Google database is kept up-to-date with any changes that have been made.
 This ensures those who visit your website can easily find the information they are after with just the click of a button.
-A reindex helps google to understand that the content of your website has changed from before and redirects traffic appropriately, making google searches even more effective for everybody!
+Reindex helps Google to understand that the content of your website has changed from before and redirects traffic appropriately, making Google searches even more effective for everybody!

 When making major changes on your website such as removing or adding certain images, content, or changing a theme or structure of the menu, it’s important to submit your site for re-indexing.
 This will help the process of crawling and indexing go smoother so that the new information is correctly noted and distributed to users.
 Doing this helps SERP accurately present your updated website in a timely manner once the changes are made.